Slabstick/Spotify-Playlist-Generator/README.md

 I'll try to use github as a diary because learning is hard and even harder if you forget where you started and how bad you once were.
 I would have started this sooner but I first had to learn how to use git and github.

 ### 05/13/2022
 Gotta be honest, all that API Stuff I really didn't get.
+Like at all.
 I had a few lessons with fetch(), async and await and resolve and all that good stuff but I am really not fluid with it.
-This lesson here wasn't really about that so I mostly ignored it and just wrote what the walkthrough wrote.
+This lesson here wasn't really about that so I mostly ignored it and just wrote what the walkthrough said.
 Also some stuff I tried again with too much force.
 I was really banging my head today.
 But the first few hours at least were really productive.
 And then in the end I also had a few epiphanies while debugging.

 Bugs were really dumb I have to say.
 Like a missing 'https' or 'cpm' instead of '.com'.
 But that also means I learned that it doesn't really mean anything when the console says it's some 'CORS' error.
 It was just me missing one 's' in 'https'.